isagoya/astro-hananiawan-m2/src/pages/md/chapt12.md

 > “...Supported by such nationalists who regarded leprosy as a national disgrace and the social defense theory to justify isolation, we were urged to take strong measures aimed at thoroughly eliminating the source of infection from society rather than at the salvation of patients....
 From an epidemiological point of view, leprosy in our country could have been said to be on its way out, regardless of isolation...even the “old law”(Article 11) …had no need to be legislated.
 However, the “present law” was enacted without changing the basic principle of the “old law” (1953).
 At that time, the effect of Promin was already obvious, and the isolation of patients was rejected internationally.
 ...The Japan Leprosy Society would be required to seriously reflect on its neglect of such harshness on patients, listening to their painful cries of being torn apart from their families by forced isolation.
-Additionally, since the leprosy measure is nothing more than a medical measure, it was really an irreparable and grave mistake to give priority to stirring up the fear of leprosy in order to make the growth of public opinion tolerate the forcible isolation.
+Additionally, since the leprosy measure is nothing more than a medical measure, it was really an irreparable and grave mistake to give priority to stirring up the fear of leprosy in order to make the growth of public opinion tolerate the forcible isolation."
 </dd>

 <dt>